So what do you want to know?

-I’ve moved around quite a lot: I was born in Australia, and brought up partly there and partly in Somerset in the UK; I moved to Sheffield to go to university, and managed to get a degree in languages and a PhD in Medieval Studies; I currently live in Somerset with my husband and our three children.
+I’ve moved around quite a lot: I was born in Australia, and brought up partly there and partly in Somerset in the UK; I moved to Sheffield to go to university, and managed to get a degree in languages and a PhD in Medieval Studies; I currently live back in Somerset with my husband and our three children.
 Throw in a few short stints in between all this in Devon, York, Brussels and Bavaria, and it’s a fairly eclectic mix.
 If you asked me “Where are you from?”
 I’d probably give different answers on different days.

 When I’m watching cricket I support Somerset, Australia and Tasmania, in that order, so I guess that probably gives a bit of a clue when I’m trying to sort out my identity.